cloudflare/miniflare/docs/cli.md

 [mf:dbg] - Scripts: worker.js
 [mf:dbg] Reloading worker.js...
 [mf:inf] Worker reloaded!
-[mf:dbg] Watching .env, worker.js, wrangler.toml...
+[mf:dbg] Watching .env, package.json, worker.js, wrangler.toml...
 [mf:inf] Listening on :8787
 [mf:inf] - http://127.0.0.1:8787
 ```

 ### Configuration Autoloading

-Note that `.env` and `wrangler.toml` files are also being watched.
-These files
+Note that `.env`, `package.json` and `wrangler.toml` files are also being
-are always loaded automatically and configure your worker's environment in
+watched.
+These files are always loaded automatically and configure your worker's
-addition to the CLI flags.
+environment in addition to the CLI flags.
 See the
 [Wrangler Configuration](#wrangler-configuration) reference below for more
 details, but as an example, with the following `wrangler.toml` file and
 `worker.js` files: